 Does Nintendo Switch OLED have HDR?

-There's no mention of Switch OLED supporting HDR, which for TV output would require an upgrade to the standard dock's HDMI 1.4 port to HDMI 2.0.
+Switch OLED doesn't support HDR at present.
+For TV output would require an upgrade to the standard dock's HDMI 1.4 port to HDMI 2.0.

 HDR — High Dynamic Range — video allows for a greater contrast, subtlety between shades and better accuracy across an increased colour gamut and really looks fantastic on OLED screens.
 It's not listed as a feature of the new Switch, though.

 No benefit from HDR, Switch games would need to be updated to support it — it's not as simple as flipping a switch (ha!).
-Perhaps we'll see HDR integrated into a future iteration of the hardware, but it doesn't appear to be present in the Switch OLED model.
+Perhaps we'll see HDR integrated into a future iteration of the hardware, but it's not a feature of the Switch OLED model.

 How will Switch OLED's screen affect the way games look?